- Medicare premiums and deductibles have increased across the various plans.

 Healthcare costs rise more each year, and to make up these costs, premiums and deductibles for Medicare increase.

-Medicare now has nearly 60 million members, and it’s up to the Centers for Medicare & Medicaid (CMS), a division of the U.S. Department of Health and Human Services, to keep the needs of enrollees and the cost of the program in check as laid out in the Social Security Act.
+In 2020, about 62.8 million people were enrolled in Medicare.
+It’s up to the Centers for Medicare & Medicaid (CMS), a division of the U.S. Department of Health and Human Services, to keep the needs of enrollees and the cost of the program in check as laid out in the Social Security Act.

 The following sections explain the considerations that guide changes to Medicare programs and costs.